 Mar del Plata

-Mar del Plata is a favourite with both tourists and Argentines alike, the city dwellers from Buenos Aires escaping the heat of the capital for this classic beautiful beach destination.
+Mar del Plata is a favourite with both tourists and Argentines alike with city dwellers from Buenos Aires escaping the heat of the capital for this beautiful beach destination.
 Due to its popularity the beaches can get slightly overcrowded so if possible arrange your visit for the weekday.
 Or make the trek to Waikiki beach on the outskirts to enjoy smaller crowds than those found at Punta Iglesia and Playa Grande.
 The city has historic charm, retaining some of the glamour from its days as a seaside resort in the 1920s and ‘30s.
 If you are here outside of the summer months there is still plenty to do.
 Visit the Museo del Mar with its huge collection of seashells, the museum of natural science, the aquarium and the zoo for an insight into the marine life and wildlife of Argentina.
 Head out on a DIY walking tour, wandering down the streets lined with historic homes and beautiful architecture from the Victorian times.
 And get your culture fix with tickets to a tango show.

 Cordoba brings together the old and the new to create a diverse part of Argentina that is fascinating to explore.
-Argentina’s second largest city was awarded Cultural Capital of Americas back in 2006.
+Argentina’s second largest city was awarded Cultural Capital of the Americas back in 2006.
 It’s known for its Spanish colonial architecture.
 One of the best examples is the Manzana Jesuítica, a 17th century complex with cloisters, churches and the original campus of the Universidad Nacional de Córdoba, one of South America’s first universities.
-Cordoba is also home to Argentina’s oldest church, the Cathedral of Cordoba which has beautiful baroque and neoclassical architecture.
+Cordoba is also home to Argentina’s oldest church, the Cathedral of Cordoba, which has beautiful baroque and neoclassical architecture.
 Once the day comes to a close, head out to experience the new part of Cordoba.
-Dine in the trendy neighbourhood of Guemes before visiting bars along the canal and dancing the tango till the early hours in the nightclubs.
+Dine in the trendy neighbourhood of Guemes before visiting the popular bars along the canal and dancing the tango till the early hours in the nightclubs.

 Browse through our recommended places to visit in Argentina